The new general data privacy laws in Oregon and Delaware expand on existing requirements under other state privacy laws.*

 For Delaware, the law does not expressly state what penalties the Attorney General may seek other than stating that violations will be prosecuted in accordance with the provisions of Subchapter II of Chapter 25 of Title 29, which provides for civil penalties of up to $10,000 per violation, as well as injunctive relief, which, if violated, can result in enhanced civil penalties of up to $25,000 per violation.
 The law also provides covered businesses a 60-day right to cure to remedy alleged noncompliance; however, the right to cure is set to sunset on December 31, 2025.

 A handful of additional states may be next to pass their own general data privacy legislation, including Pennsylvania, New Jersey, New York, North Carolina, and Illinois.
-As such, the US privacy landscape will likely continue to evolve as each state’s legislative session comes to a close.
+As such, the US privacy landscape looks set to continue to evolve and become ever more complex.

 [i] The Oregon law provides covered businesses the option to provide either: (a) the list of third parties it has disclosed a particular individual’s personal data to or (b) the list of all third parties to which the business has disclosed any personal data.
 Many covered businesses may find it simpler to keep the latter list.